Annguyen0410/CatMouseGame-New/README.md

 Bugs to fix:

-- Terminals spawn a little too close together
+* Terminals spawn a little too close together
-- The timers aren't ticking at regular time.
+* The timers aren't ticking at regular time.
 A 30 second timer ticks extra slow and takes 2 minutes to finish
-- If you're a mouse and the cat kills you, there's no "You Died" screen
+* If you're a mouse and the cat kills you, there's no "You Died" screen

+Things to do:
+* Add music & sound effects
+* Heavily improve the UI
+*